Mieczys/Data-Warehouse/backend/README.md

 ```

-6.Finally, go to the frontend folder and read the next README.md
+6. Finally, go to the frontend folder and read the next README.md